alexandroivaldez/alexandroivaldez/README.md

 Hello, I’m @alexandroivaldez
+- I’m currently a code instructor at Mimo 🤖
 - I'm a graduate from Stephen F. Austin State University where I recieved my BS in Computer Science 🎓
-- I’m currently the AP Computer Science A teacher at a local highschool where I teach students Java, Javascript and Python 👨🏽‍🏫
 - I practically live at coffee shops!
 My favorite spot is Coral Sword in Houston, Texas ☕🤠
-- I'm interested in continuing my learning by coding/collaborating on Python or Javascript projects 💻
 - Thanks for stopping by! 👋🏽

 <!---